 One easy hike is a path following the large white stations of the cross up the mountain.
 The path and crosses can be seen from town.

 Many hikers used to come Urrao to trek to the Paramo del Sol, a nature reserve and tropical rainforest at 2,380 meters (9,284 feet) above sea level and reaching 4,080 meters (13,385 feet) at its highest point.
-Chiva buses go from the town to the paramo’s trail head, a 40 minute ride costing 5,000 COP.
-From there it’s 14 kilometer (8.6 mile) trek that takes 7 hours from the base to the top.
+Chiva buses go from the town to the paramo's trail head, a 40 minute ride costing 5,000 COP.
+From there it's a 14 kilometer (8.6 mile) trek that takes 7 hours from the base to the top.

 Unfortunately the Paramo has been temporarily closed because visitors had been destroying plants and trees and leaving behind lots of trash.
 The closure has cut down on the flow of tourism to town.
-So if you’re coming to hike the paramo, check first to see if the reserve has reopened.
+So if you're coming to hike the Paramo, check first to see if the reserve has reopened.

 The town of Urrao is a delight.
 It sits on the valley floor next to the Penderisco River.
 Men on horseback trot down the streets.
 The days are warm and the nights cool with an average temperature of 60 degrees F. (15.7 C.).
-It’s a tranquil village of just 16,000 people with lots of coffee shops and bakeries.
+It's a tranquil village of just 16,000 people with lots of coffee shops and bakeries.
 On the main square there is San Jose Church.
 Walking south on Cra.
-32 there is the Plaza del Mercado where there is large coffee cooperative.
+32 there is the Plaza del Mercado where there is a large coffee cooperative.

 Until recently Urrao had been overlooked as a coffee-producing region.
 It was thought too cold to grow good coffee despite having some of the most fertile land in Antioquia.
 But a number of small farmers, most with farms no larger than 1.5 hectares (3.7 acres), are growing unique varietals of coffee beans and Lulu fruits.
 While they produce very little coffee it is in high demand due to its characteristics and complexities.